Djokovic in limbo as he fights deportation from Australia

 “One of the things the Border Force does is they act on intelligence to direct their attention to potential arrivals,” he said.
 “When you get people making public statements about what they say they have, and they’re going to do, they draw significant attention to themselves.”

-The medical exemptions, vetted by two independent panels of experts and based on information supplied anonymously by players — and taken on face value — had been designed to allow Djokovic to play in the Australian Open regardless of his vaccination status.
+The medical exemption, vetted by two independent panels of experts and based on information supplied anonymously by players, was supposed to allow Djokovic to play in the Australian Open regardless of his vaccination status.

-He has spoken out against vaccines in the past and has steadfastly refused to acknowledge whether he received any shots against the coronavirus.
+Djokovic has spoken out against vaccines in the past and has steadfastly refused to acknowledge whether he received any shots against the coronavirus.

-Serbian President Aleksandar Vucic said on Instagram that he spoke to Djokovic while he was being held at the airport.
-He said Serbian authorities were taking measures “so the harassment of the best tennis player in the world be stopped in the shortest possible time.”

-Djokovic’s initial social media revelation that he was heading to Australia became a hot political topic this week.
+The exemption has become a hot political topic this week.
 Many Australians who have struggled to obtain sparsely available and often expensive rapid antigen tests, or who have been forced into isolation, perceived a double standard.

 Critics questioned what grounds Djokovic could have for the exemption, and backers argued that he has a right to privacy and freedom of choice.

-Tension has grown amid another surge of COVID-19.
+Tension has grown amid another surge of COVID-19 in the country.
 The state recorded six deaths and 21,997 new cases on Thursday, the biggest daily jump in cases in Victoria since the pandemic began.

 Australian Open tournament director Craig Tiley on Wednesday defended the “completely legitimate application and process” and insisted there was no special treatment for Djokovic.

-The Victoria government mandated that only fully vaccinated players, staff members, fans and officials can enter Melbourne Park when the Australian Open begins Jan.
-17.

 Only 26 people connected with the tournament applied for a medical exemption and, Tiley said, only a “handful” were granted.
-None of those players have been publicly identified.
+None of those have been publicly identified, but the Australian Broadcasting Corp. reported that border officials are now investigating another player and an official.

-Among the acceptable reasons for an exemption are acute major medical conditions, serious adverse reaction to a previous dose of COVID-19 vaccine or evidence of a COVID-19 infection within the previous six months.
+Acceptable reasons for an exemption included acute major medical conditions and serious adverse reaction to a previous dose of COVID-19 vaccine.
+Another one widely reported to be acceptable — evidence of a COVID-19 infection within the previous six months — may now be the sticking point.

 Djokovic tested positive for the coronavirus in June 2020 after he played in a series of exhibition matches that he organized without social distancing amid the pandemic.

-Concerns about the visa status initially heightened Wednesday when Home Affairs Minister Karen Andrews said while the state government and tennis organizers “may permit a non-vaccinated player to compete in the Australian Open, it is the Commonwealth government that will enforce our requirements at the Australian border,.”

-Associated Press Writer Dusan Stojanovic in Belgrade, Serbia, contributed to this report.
+Associated Press writer Dusan Stojanovic in Belgrade, Serbia, and AP Sports Writer Dennis Passa in Brisbane, Australia, contributed to this report.

 More AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports